 A separate 12-week study of overweight people found that daily allulose prevented weight gain, reduced their waist circumference, and caused weight loss[*].
 Another large trial conducted in Korea found similar results[*].

-An experiment in mice demonstrated that allulose suppresses appetite and causes the release of GLP-1 (glucagon-like peptide 1)[*].
+An experiment in mice demonstrated that the sugar suppresses appetite and causes the release of GLP-1 (glucagon-like peptide 1)[*].
 GLP-1 enhances insulin release, improves insulin sensitivity, and reduces hunger[*][*].

 These unusual properties mean that allulose may be a helpful tool for preventing and even reversing obesity[*].

 In a study of mice, allulose supplementation reduced fat mass and improved fatty liver associated with obesity[*].
-And another rat study found that allulose reduced the activity of enzymes that contribute to liver fat storage[*].
+Another study found that it reduced the activity of enzymes that contribute to liver fat storage[*].

-Finally, a separate rat study found that allulose increased liver insulin sensitivity and glycogen content[*].
+Finally, a separate study found that allulose increased liver insulin sensitivity and glycogen content[*].

-From the evidence, allulose appears to be very safe.
+From the evidence, small quantities of allulose appear to be very safe.

-For example, a 2010 clinical study found that no abnormal effects or medical issues occurred in people who consumed 15 grams per day for twelve weeks[*].
+For example, a 2010 clinical study found that no abnormal effects or medical issues occurred in people who consumed 15 grams of allulose per day for 12 weeks[*].

-But there haven’t been any studies on allulose’s impact on the microbiome.
-So, while there’s nothing to suggest it’s harmful, you may want to pay extra attention to how your body responds if you’re prone to gut issues or related problems.
+Unlike artificial sweeteners (like Splenda) and sugar alcohols (like xylitol), there haven’t been any studies on allulose’s impact on the microbiome.
+While there’s nothing to suggest it’s harmful, you may want to pay extra attention to how your body responds if you’re prone to gut issues, bloating, or related problems.

-If you’re on the ketogenic diet, low to moderate doses of allulose are extremely unlikely to kick you out of ketosis.
+If you’re on the ketogenic diet, low to moderate doses of the sweetener are extremely unlikely to kick you out of ketosis.

 That’s because your body absorbs and excretes allulose without ever metabolizing it as sugar.
 It also seems to enhance fat oxidation and decrease carbohydrate oxidation, both of which are beneficial for ketosis.